Khejarli massacre: History

-In 1726, Abhai Singh of Marwar gained control of the village of Khejarli, also known as Jalnadiya Khejarli, District-Jodhpur। in Rajasthan।.
-In 1730, he dispatched one of his ministers, Giridhar Bhandari, to collect wood to be used in the construction of a new palace; some sources report that the wood was needed to build the palace, while others note the Marwars intended to burn the trees to create lime.
-Regardless of intended purpose, Bhandari and his entourage of soldiers arrived in Jehnad, where they demanded access to the village's trees.
+In 1730, Abhai Singh dispatched one of his ministers, Giridhar Bhandari, to collect wood to be used in the construction of a new palace; some sources report that the wood was needed to build the palace, while others note the Marwars intended to burn the trees to create lime.
+Regardless of intended purpose, Bhandari and his entourage of soldiers arrived in Khejarli, where they demanded access to the village's trees.
 Led by a woman named Amrita Devi Bishnoi, the villagers refused to surrender their trees to the Raj's soldiers.
 Amrita stated that the Khejri trees were sacred to the Bishnois, and her faith prohibited her from allowing the trees to be cut down.

-The situation escalated and the Marwan party offered to leave the village's Khejri trees alone in exchange for a bribe.
-However, this was seen as a grievous insult to the Bishnoi values, and Amrita announced that she would rather die than to allow the trees to be cut down.
+The situation escalated, and the Marwan party offered to leave the village's Khejri trees alone in exchange for a bribe.
+However, this was seen as a grievous insult to the Bishnoi values, and Amrita announced that she would rather die than allow the trees to be cut down.
 She and her family began hugging the Khejris, shielding the trees with their bodies.
 Angered by the rebuke, the Marwans beheaded Amrita and three of her daughters before beginning to cut down the trees.
-Amrita's last words were recorded as being "A chopped head is cheaper than a chopped tree", and this couplet later became a rallying cry for the Bishnois.

 News of the ongoing desecration of Jehnad's trees quickly spread among Rajasthan's Bishnoi population.
 In all, Bishnois from 83 villages began to travel to Jehnad in an attempt to save the trees, and a council was convened to determine what could be done about the situation.
 The council's decision was that each Bishnoi volunteer would lay down their life to defend one of the threatened trees.
 Older people went forward first, with many of them being killed as they hugged the Khejris.
-Seeing this as an opportunity, Giridhar Bhandari claimed that the Bishnoi were only sending forward people whom they thought were useless to be killed.
+Seeing this as an opportunity, Giridhar Bhandari claimed that the Bishnoi were only sending forward people who they thought were useless to be killed.
 In response, younger men, women, and children began to hug the trees, resulting in many of them being killed as well.
 In all, 363 Bishnois were killed while protecting the trees.

-Shocked by the passive resistance of the Bishnois, Abhai Singh recalled his men and personally traveled to the village to apologize for his minister's actions.
+Shocked by the passive resistance of the Bishnois, Abhai Singh recalled his men and personally travelled to the village to apologise for his minister's actions.
 He decreed that the village would never again be compelled to provide wood for the kingdom.
 The village was later renamed Khejarli, and the site of the massacre became a place of pilgrimage for the Bishnoi faith.